ch3n0297/LearnJourneyChe/AIoT/AIoT Demo Present.md

 >
 > 4. updates the Q-table.

-In this offline Q-Learning setup, the term "epoch" refers to one complete iteration through the dataset.
-Although this differs from the typical use of "episode" in online reinforcement learning, it is a practical usage when training on static data.

 > I also added **epsilon decay**, so it explores more in early training and becomes more stable later on.
 ```python